Flossing helps remove plaque and food stuck between your teeth, which a toothbrush cannot always reach.

 Moreover, flossing can prevent dental problems that could lead to costly treatments down the road.

-With various types of floss available, choosing the best one can be confusing.
+With many types of dental floss available in stores, picking the right one can be a challenge.

-Waxed floss slides easily between tight teeth, while unwaxed floss can make a squeaking sound that assures it’s cleaning effectively.
+Waxed floss is smooth and can slide easily between tight teeth, while unwaxed floss may make a slight squeaking sound that some people find helpful, as it shows contact with the tooth surface.

-Dental tape is broader and flatter, making it suitable for people with wider gaps between their teeth.
+Dental tape is flat and wide, which works well for people who have more space between their teeth.

 Proper flossing technique is essential for effectively removing plaque and preventing gingivitis.